lin-jinweii/Stock-Inventory/README.md

 # Stock-Inventory

-A stock inventory created to count and edit the items in it.
+A stock inventory is created to check on the inventory status.
+The key functions are as follows:

+-